 Brazilian rosewood has long been considered to be a cherished tonewood by musical instrument builders and collectors.
 With extraordinary aesthetic characteristics and rich sustain, its exceptional tone and quality make Brazilian rosewood one of the most coveted woods in the music industry.

-For 2013, Brazilian Rosewood is available from PRS in a variety of ways*:
+Brazilian Rosewood is available from PRS in a variety of ways*:

 Collection grade Brazilian rosewood is cherry-picked from the best Private Stock material we have and is what we believe to be the highest quality available.

 Collection electric guitars may include Brazilian rosewood necks, fretboards, and headstock veneers.